 This course aims at developing quantitative data analysis skills in the areas of economic and demographic analysis of small geographic areas.
 The methods covered are used to analyze the structure of regional and local economies, such as location quotient analysis and the economic base model, and to analyze the structure of the population and project population change over time.
 Familiarity with Excel is assumed.

 PA 8331 Economic Demography

-PubH 6845 Using U.S. Demographic Data in Policy Analysis
+PubH 6845 Using Demographic Data for Policy Analysis

 Practical instruction in posing researchable policy questions, locating existing demographic data, converting data into usable file format, understanding documentation, analyzing data, and communicating findings according to standards of the professional policy community.
+Check prerequisites for this course.
 3 cr.
 Population studies area of concentration: all areas

 SOC 8890 Advanced Topics in Research Methods- Advanced Demographic Methods: Sex, Death & Mobility: Population Modeling

 Populations are made up of people whose lives are changing all the time.
 This course covers population modeling techniques from the demographic tradition, organized around life transitions.
 These techniques excel at describing social and epidemiological changes occurring along multiple time scales simultaneously; identifying the inequalities lurking beneath population averages; relating multiple dimensions of population structure; and figuring out what population a research question is really about.
+Check prerequisites for this course.
 3 cr.